 A high priority for First 1000 Days Australia has been, and will continue to be, to partner with Indigenous groups globally to look at the possibility of adapting the Australian Model for their populations and needs.

-The goal of this project is to explore strategies in which an Indonesian Model of the First 1000 Days could prevent non-communicable diseases (NCDs) in the tribal and Indigenous communities of Australia and Indonesia.
-This collaboration is supported by the Australian Indonesian Centre and includes researchers from Universitas Indonesia, PrimaInstitut Pertanian Bogor, the University of Melbourne, Monash University and the University of Sydney.
+The goal of this project was to explore strategies in which an Indonesian Model of the First 1000 Days could prevent non-communicable diseases (NCDs) in the tribal and Indigenous communities of Australia and Indonesia.
+The collaboration was supported by the Australia–Indonesia Centre and included researchers from Universitas Indonesia, PrimaInstitut Pertanian Bogor, the University of Melbourne, Monash University and the University of Sydney.

 The content on this website is being shared because it is relevant for organisations and people working with all families.
 We ask that the work of First 1000 Days Australia be appropriately acknowledged and cited.